 From Spring Boot 2.3, Actuator automatically provides /actuator/health/liveness and /actuator/health/readiness endpoints.

-/actuator/health, update your Spring Security config:http
+/actuator/health, update your Spring Security config:

 .authorizeHttpRequests(auth -> auth